metablaster/WindowsFirewallRuleset/docs/FAQ.md

    be the cause for this message.

-2. If you can't get rid of a message and profile options are not back even after reboot, next step is to verify following location in GPO:\
+2. If you can't get rid of a message and profile options are not back even after reboot, next step is to verify the following location in GPO:\
 `Computer Configuration\Windows Settings\Security Settings\Network List Manager Policies`

     - Here make sure everything is set to `Not Configured`, and if you change something reboot